rob-blackbourn/feedbus/README.md

 #### Subscribe

-A client may request or recind a subscription.
+A client may add or remove a subscription.
 When a client has subscribed it will receive updates whenever the target of it's subscription changes.

-When a client subscribes to data it sends a message to the server with the following content.
+When a client subscribes to data it sends a message to the distributor with the following content.

 - Feed
 - Topic